KinuthiaN/Delani_Studio/README.md

 https://kinuthian.github.io/Delani_Studio/

 #### License and Copyright Information
-This website is free and  open to the public.
+This website is free and  open to the public

 #### Author(s) Information
 My names is Geoffrey and, am a beginner in software development.